djurasze/SociableDomainUnitTesting/README.md

-Furthermore, we can reuse our dependencies in other tests, for example, by reusing the Spring Context, we can initialize ProductAccessPolicy only once.
+Furthermore, we can reuse our dependencies in other tests, for example, by reusing the Spring Context, we can initialize `ProductAccessPolicy` only once.

-Although this approach seems to be quite practical it has some issues.
+Although this approach seems to be quite practical, it has some issues.
 For that reason, we have to address a few problems from the beginning to avoid unnecessary complications in later stages.